 What Sports Are on Offer at DraftKings Australia?

-As I mentioned above, DraftKings is focused on US sports.
-They have by far the best NBA, NFL, NHL and MLB fantasy leagues in Australia, which is the main reason why I joined them in the first place.
+As I mentioned above, DraftKings is mostly focused on US sports.
+They have, by far, the best NBA, NFL, NHL and MLB fantasy leagues in Australia, which is the main reason why I joined them in the first place.

 If you want to enter fantasy rugby or cricket leagues, you’ll be much better off with Draftstars.
 They offer all of the popular Aussie sports, plus fantasy horse racing, which is something completely unique to them.
 In case you want to learn more about this fantastic DFS operator, take a look at what Aussiebet experts have to say about Draftstars.